On $(i)$-Curves in Blowups of $\mathbb{P}^r$: Infinity of -curves

-\begin{corollary} For $r\geq 3$, with $r+5$ or more points in $\bbP^r$, the orbit of a line through two points is infinite.
+\begin{corollary} For $r\geq 3$, with $r+5$ or more points in $\bbP^r$, the orbit of the proper transform of a line through two points is infinite.
 Hence there is an infinite number of $(-1)$-Weyl lines and numerical $(-1)$-classes. \end{corollary}

 {\bf Proof:} We will use exponents to denote repeated multiplicities.
 Using the notation above, we start with the line class $L_1 = (1;0^{r+3},1^2)$ and iterate, and set $L_{i+1}=\phi(L_i)$.
 We cannot immediately apply the Lemma above because the inequality of the Lemma is not satisfied for $L_1$.
 We have $t=1$ so $L_2 = (r;0^2,1^{r+3})$; this also does not satisfy (\ref{infinite2inequality}) of the Lemma, so we continue, noting that $t=1$ again.
 Hence $L_3=(2r-1;1^2,2^{r-1},1^4) = (2r-1;1^6,2^{r-1})$; again the inequality fails, and now $t=3$.
 Continuing, if $r\geq 5$ we have $L_4=(5r-4; 4^6, 5^{r-5}, 2^{4}) = (5r-4; 2^4,4^6, 5^{r-5} )$ and this does satisfy the inequality; hence so does $L_i$ for all $i \geq 4$.
 Since the degrees strictly increase, they increase without bound and the orbit is infinite.